History of South Carolina: Tillman era and disfranchisement (1890–1914)

-A better system of analysis and inspection of fertilizers was introduced, “and so prevented the practice of mammoth frauds on the farmers of the State.”
-Reforms to the state lunatic asylum and penitentiary were also carried out, “resulting in greater efficiency and a dramatic decrease in the mortality rates in those institutions.”
-Confederate pensions were increased, while a railroad regulation bill provided for a railroad commission of 3 “to be given power to examine all schedules and books of railroad companies in order to fix fair freight and passenger rates and prevent unjust discrimination in charges.”
+A better system of analysis and inspection of fertilizers was introduced, and (according to one observer) "so prevented the practice of mammoth frauds on the farmers of the State.”
+Reforms to the state lunatic asylum and penitentiary were also carried out, resulting in (according to one study) "greater efficiency and a dramatic decrease in the mortality rates in those institutions.”
+Confederate pensions were increased, while a railroad regulation bill provided for a railroad commission of 3 (as noted by oen study) “to be given power to examine all schedules and books of railroad companies in order to fix fair freight and passenger rates and prevent unjust discrimination in charges.”
 An Act of December the 15th 1892 sought to prevent child cruelty and provide for punishment of the same, while an Act of December the 20th 1892 provided for the establishment of a State Board of Health.
 In regards to veterans, missing eyes were added to the cash payment qualifications in 1892, and veterans got $47.50 for the empty socket.
 Tillman also broke up the monopoly of the Coosaw Mining Company on the state’s phosphate beds (which was a key ingredient in chemical fertilizer) “and claimed to lower fertilizer costs.”
 A bill was also passed that limited the hours of labor in cotton mills.
 Although Tillman, as noted by one study, ‘never having shown much interest in the welfare of what he called “the damn factory class,” was willing to champion legislation that met the opposition of mill executives of the type of Orr.’
 Tillman himself criticized long working hours.
 When Orr said that Tillman was "not fit to unlatch the shoes of Judge Wallace," he accused Orr of being "the president of a factory that is making poor men and women work thirteen hours a day."

 Tillman's influence on the politics of South Carolina began to wane after he was elected by the legislature to the U.S. Senate in 1895.
 The Conservatives recaptured the legislature in 1902.
 The elite planter, Duncan Clinch Heyward, won the gubernatorial election.
 He made no substantial changes and Heyward continued to enforce the Dispensary Act at great difficulty.
 The state continued its rapid pace of industrialization, which gave rise to a new class of white voters, the cotton mill workers.